List of Digimon Adventure characters: Myotismon's Army

-A sea dragon that served Myotismon.
+A sea dragon-themed Digimon that served Myotismon.
 It blocks Joe and T.K.'s path and attacks them.
-Ikakkumon digivolves to Zudomon for the first time and defeats MegaSeadramon, sending it into the sea.
-In 02, the same MegaSeadramon that previously worked for Myotismon was under control of the Dark Spiral.
+Ikakkumon digivolves to Zudomon for the first time and defeats MegaSeadramon, sending it falling into the sea.
+In 02, a MegaSeadramon was under control of the Dark Spiral with the English dub having Ikkakumon identifying it as his old opponent.
 Armadillomon Armor-Digivolves to Submarimon for the first time and frees MegaSeadramon from the Dark Spiral.
 In the 2020 Adventure series, a MegaSeadramon was summoned by a WaruSeadramon to aid it against the Digidestined.
 Both MegaSeadramon and WaruSeadramon were destroyed by Garudamon.